siham455/watchlist/README.md

 ## SQL Dump File

-Atach as a folder in my repository.
+Attach as a folder in my repository, folder labelled DumpFile.